Configuration

 Config Parameters

-Config Parameters provide a powerful way to manage your application's runtime behavior directly from Firestore.
-Use them to control feature flags, manage configuration settings, or store any dynamic values that your application needs to query.
+Config Parameters enable dynamic runtime configuration management directly from Firestore.
+Leverage them to control feature flags, manage application settings, and store queryable values that drive your application's behavior.

 Why Use Config Parameters?